tu6ge/vue-uform/packages/vue-uform/README.md

 # Vue-uForm

+> Vue-uForm is an unstyled, flexible form validation library for Vue 3, focusing on component-driven design.

-Next vue form validator library. the library regards components as first-class citizens.
+A next-generation Vue form validation library. the library regards components as first-class citizens.
 All functions including data transfer and form validation, revolve around components.
 It has the following functions:

-- Support third UI componnet library's input components
-- Support custom layout, e.g. label, input, help info,validator error message and more element free combination
+- 🎨 Works with any UI component library
+- 🧩 Fully customizable layout (label, input, help info, validation messages, etc.)
-- Support a layout combination to act on all form fields
+- 📦 Apply layouts globally to all form fields
-- Support custom submit button
+- 🔘 Customizable submit button
-- There's no need to write too much js/ts code; most of the logic is on the components
-- Support some build-in validator rule
+- ✨ Minimal JS/TS code — most logic stays in components
+- ✅ Built-in and custom validation rules

 Looking more info,to [this link](https://github.com/tu6ge/vue-uform).